OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };
 ```

+The reference to `IPollSet` passed via `run` is not guaranteed to retain validity after `run` is finished.
+Thus, implementations are **not allowed** to store the reference internally.

 The set of file descriptors and timeouts is reconstructed from scratch after every call to `run`.
 This approach has the advantage of being stateless and thus easy to model and verify, as there is no state that survives from one `run` to another.
 The disadvantages to be aware of are as follows:

 1. A newly introduced readable file descriptor will only appear in the poll set after the next `run`; this implies that once the application registered its interest in a particular data source (e.g., a subscription), it may not read data from it until next `run`.
 This can be addressed by forcing a certain maximum polling period.